Skip to main content

 Identifying individual page elements

-One of the most common things to implement in a web-based test scenario is an interaction with a web element, like clicking on an button, entering a value into a form field, or asserting on some message presented to the end-user.
+One of the most common things to implement in a web-based test scenario is an interaction with a web element, like clicking on a button, entering a value into a form field, or asserting on some message presented to the end-user.

 Of course, to interact with an element you need to tell your test how to find it.
 In Serenity/JS, you can define an individual page element like this: